risingwavelabs/risingwave-docs/versioned_docs/version-1.5/sql/commands/sql-create-source.md

 ## Notes

 A [generated column](/sql/query-syntax/query-syntax-generated-columns.md) is defined with non-deterministic functions.
-When the data is ingested, the function will be evaluated to generated the value of this field.
+When the data is ingested, the function will be evaluated to generate the value of this field.

 Names and unquoted identifiers are case-insensitive.
 Therefore, you must double-quote any of these fields for them to be case-sensitive.